-A small amount of light exercise, such as walking, swimming, cycling or yoga, in the days following a tough race can really help.
-If you’re still feeling stiff, treat yourself to a massage – you’ve earned it!
-Also great food, appropriate hydration, great conversation, sharing race stories and a few cracking nights sleep are the best recovery strategies.
+A small amount of light exercise, such as walking, swimming, cycling or yoga, in the days following a running event can really help your recovery.
+Great food, appropriate hydration, great conversation, sharing race stories, relaxing, celebrating and a few cracking nights sleep are the best recovery strategies.

 When should you go back to training following a distance race?

-When to make a return to regular running depends how hard and intense the race was.
-If it was a half or full marathon then you’ll most likely want to take a decent amount of time away from any serious running training.
+When to make a return to regular running depends how hard and intense the race was and what your motivation levels are to resume running again.
+If it was a half or full marathon then you’ll most likely want to take a decent amount of time away from any structured and dedicated running training.
 One day for every hard mile run is a good benchmark of time to allow before resuming any structured training.
 So, for a half marathon where you’ve truly run your socks off then 10-14 days of recovery, light, low intensity, unstructured running works well.
-If your race didn’t take that much out of you or you used it as a training run then it’s possible to take a few easy days post pace and leap back into training three or four days later.
+If your race didn’t take that much out of you or you used it as a training run, then it’s possible to take a few easy days post-race and leap back into training three or four days later.